jpvasco/GME_Cpp/DOCUMENTATION.md

 # `main.cpp`

 The file `main.ccp` contains the input parameters and the main control sequences of the GME method.
-Generally speaking, the file is composed of *Initial instructions*, *Photonic dispersion*, *Diffraction losses*, *Structure*, *Basis and symmetry*, *Writing epsilon*, *K list*, *Initial checks and rountines of the code*, *Main loop for each k*
+This file can be broken down as follows: *Initial instructions*, *Photonic dispersion*, *Diffraction losses*, *Structure*, *Basis and symmetry*, *Writing epsilon*, *K list*, *Initial checks and rountines of the code*, *Main loop for each k*

 **1. Initial instructions**